University Planning Council

 - 5 bargaining agent representatives, one each from KFT, KUAFF, CWA, IFPTE, and PBA

 - 14 members representing the major University divisions: the VP (or designee) and one member from Academic Affairs, Administration & Finance, Enrollment Management, Planning, Student Affairs, Student Success & Retention, and University Relations

 - Kean University Foundation CEO (or designee) and one appointment from the Foundation.

-- Ex Officio members (Director of Accreditation and Assessment, Director of Institutional Research)
+- Ex Officio members (Director of Accreditation and Assessment, Director of Institutional Effectiveness, Director of Institutional Research)

 UPC membership is representative of the many constituencies of the large and diverse university community.
 At the monthly General Meetings of the UPC, members share information about relevant new directions and initiatives.

 Terms of service will be for a period of three (3) years with the exception of student members and bargaining unit representatives.
 Two consecutive appointments will be followed by a one-year hiatus with the exception of Vice Presidents and Ex Officio members.